August 7, 2023

 NON-FUNCTIONAL REQUIREMENTS

-On the other side, we have Non-Functional Requirements.
+On the other side, we have Non-Functional Requirements (NFRs).
 NFRs are the characteristics or attributes that define how a system is required to behave, rather than relating to any specific functionality in the system.
 As such, usually non-functional requirements are not as easily derived as functional requirements and need careful consideration.

 NFRs provide technical and design guidelines for achieving desired performance characteristics, which include aspects such as scalability, reliability, CPU and memory utilization, response time, concurrency, and more.
 They also guide the technical implementation of performance-related aspects, for example an NFR might specify that the system should handle a certain number of concurrent users without exceeding a certain response time threshold or the allowable threshold of CPU and memory utilisation.